davidlamprecht/AutoRDF2GML/library/how-to-publish.md

 ``python -m twine upload dist/*``

-The package is published in https://pypi.org/project/autordf2gml.
+It will ask for the API Token of PyPI (created at pypi.org).
+If successfull, the package is published in https://pypi.org/project/autordf2gml.
 Then we can install it with:

 ``pip install package-name``